What is Mind Lab?

 Who are the Mind Lab researchers?

 Dr. Jennifer Van Reet is an Assistant Professor of Psychology at Providence College.
-Dr. Van Reet and members of her research team at KidThink study how different types of play develops in early childhood and how play is helpful to children’s overall development.
+Dr. Van Reet and members of her research team at KidThink study how different types of play develop in early childhood and how play is helpful to children’s overall development.

 How do the Mind Lab researchers study how children learn?